scalameta/metals/docs/build-tools/sbt.md

 then at any time while in an sbt workspace you can choose to switch in multiple ways.

-_Note_: that if you are unfamiliar with the differences that the different build servers may offer, then simply stick with the default (Bloop), which is has great integrated stable support in Metals.
+_Note_: that if you are unfamiliar with the features that the different build servers may offer, then simply stick with the default (Bloop), which is has great integrated stable support in Metals.